Sustainable marine transport for an eco-friendly future

 Wave-powered ships: exploring innovations in sustainable marine transportation

-Wave-powered ships use the energy of waves to generate electricity, which can be used to power the ship’s engines or other systems.
+By contrast, wave-powered ships use the energy of waves to generate electricity, which can be used to power the ship’s engines or other systems.
 This technology is a promising alternative to traditional fossil fuel-powered ships, but they face a number of challenges, including:

 • The need for complex technology